creativeorange/laravel-stubs/README.md

   Supports the patching of the following things:
   - Language tags
     - Replaces a language tag with another language tag for all languages.
+  - Htaccess
+    - Adds security things to the default htaccess.
+See the config for the options.

 #### Publish
 - ##### publish:config